 Initial Coverage Limit - The maximum limit of coverage under the Initial Coverage Stage.
-This does not apply to your coverage with PHIP.

-Initial Coverage Stage - This is the stage before your out-of-pocket costs for the year have reached \$7,400.
+Initial Coverage Stage - This is the stage before your total drug costs including amounts you have paid and what your plan has paid on your behalf for the year have reached \$5,030.